Ibadinov/PC3/PROCESS.md

 * All contributions to the project source code ("patches") SHALL use the same license as the project.

 * All patches are owned by the Company.
-There MAY be a copyright assignment process.
+There SHALL be a copyright assignment process.

 * The copyrights in the project SHALL be owned by the Company.